bryanwhiting/blog/lists/reading-list.md

 - [ ] Paradise Lost and Paradise Regained #libby
 - [ ] Mere Christianity #libby
 - [ ] The Place of the Lion #audible-credit #spotify 7.5
-- [x] The quest for Cosmic Justice - Sowll #audible-free
+- [x] The quest for Cosmic Justice - Sowll #audible-free [The Quest for Cosmic Justice](../book-review/the-quest-for-cosmic-justice.md)

 # Backlog